tejaswinirayavarapu/Crowd-Count-using-Video-Analytics/README.md

 <img width="1918" height="1004" alt="Screenshot 2025-09-28 163040" src="https://github.com/user-attachments/assets/0c524dfb-2a65-48a7-a73e-0d68c955e633" />

 7. When the user clicks on the Live Dashboard, they can view:
- Real-time population counts for each zone
- Threshold settings to define the maximum allowed count per zone Line chart visualizations showing zone-wise population trends Heatmap overlays on the live video feed to highlight crowded areas An alert system that notifies the user when any zone exceeds its set threshold
+Real-time population counts for each zone, Threshold settings to define the maximum allowed count per zone, Line chart visualizations showing zone-wise population trends, Heatmap overlays on the live video feed to highlight crowded areas, An alert system that notifies the user when any zone exceeds its set threshold.
 <img width="1901" height="1020" alt="Screenshot 2025-09-28 163140" src="https://github.com/user-attachments/assets/92f885b3-f7e9-45db-9c1a-62c2443b7266" />

 ## Tech Stack